Germany Land of Legend and Real Fairy Tale Locations

 Set your imagination free!
 Relive your childhood!
 Visit the sites in Germany where Fairy Tales and Legends came to life.

-Who knows? …. maybe there is a Princess or a Prince waiting for you…
+Who knows? …. a Princess or a Prince are waiting there for you…

 fairy tale locations